 UHIL has no directly employed employees and no PCF or Controlled Functions ("CF") individuals.
-UPE employees who are identified as holding PCF are all degree and/or professionally qualified.
-UPE relies on USIL for the provision of its business operations.
-The majority of USIL employees are degree and/or professionally qualified and all persons identified as holding PCF or CF in USIL are reviewed annually to ensure they meet the Central Bank of Ireland ("CBoI") Fit and Proper requirements.
+UPE and QIID employees who are identified as holding PCF are all degree and/or professionally qualified.
+UPE relies on USIL for the provision of its business operations and QIID relies on Quilter International Business Services Limited ("QIBS") in Isle of Man as their primary outsource provider.
+The majority of USIL and QIBS employees are degree and/or professionally qualified and all persons identified as holding PCF or CF positions are reviewed annually to ensure they meet the Central Bank of Ireland ("CBOI") Fit and Proper requirements.